pulquero/BatteryAggregator/README.md

 		"excludedServices": ["com.victronenergy.battery.shunt1"]
 	}

-### Aggregate all available batteries with additional info provided by a shunt
+### Aggregate all available batteries with SoC info provided by a shunt taking precedence

 	{
-		"auxiliaryServices": ["com.victronenergy.battery.shunt1"]
+		"primaryServices": {"com.victronenergy.battery.shunt1": ["/SoC"]}
 	}

 ### Create two virtual batteries from two BMSes, each in series with a shunt, and aggregate them